Republicans hope to pass ‘necessary’ bills, limit governor on last day

 TOPEKA, Kan.
-(KSNT) – Lawmakers are hustling to make sure everything is in order for the last day of the legislative session on Thursday.
+(KSNW) – Lawmakers are hustling to make sure everything is in order for the last day of the legislative session on Thursday.

 Three top Republican senators unveiled 12 bills they want to pass during the challenging times we’re seeing.